 As you can see, Table Report A has three rows since three Mitigation Records have been created.
 Both Table Report B and Table Report C have the same Primary Workflow (Assessments).
 Table Report B displays four rows while Table Report C displays three rows because the Mitigations Workflow is selected as a Secondary Workflow in Table Report B. As a result, even though Fields from the Mitigations Workflow are not included in the Table Report, the Report has two rows for Assessment-3 as Assessment-3 has two mitigations associated with it.
 Since Table Report C does not have the Mitigations Workflow listed as the Secondary Workflow, it does not display two rows for Assessment-3.

 When viewing Table Reports, do not rely on the Record count displayed at the top to be a true count of Records within a Workflow

 If all the data you believe should be displayed is not visible, review Records in Secondary Workflows to ensure all necessary data has been completed.

-Ensure the Workflow with the 'Null' data is selected as the Primary Workflow.
+- If capturing Null data is important, select the Workflow with the Null data as the Primary Workflow.

 - If data is contained within multiple workflows, choose the Primary Workflow so that any other data is within three Workflows of the Primary Workflow.